BinaryResearch/centrifuge-toolkit/README.md

  <img src="https://raw.githubusercontent.com/BinaryResearch/centrifuge/master/images/approach_3.png?token=AM7X624EPDWHMCO3XOMHHQ27IHSPA" />

- Since the feature observations of each cluster are stored in a data frame, custom analysis can be performed in addition to the analyses performed by Centrifuge.
+The feature observations of each cluster are stored in a data frame, so custom analysis can be performed any time after clustering is performed.

  ## Example Output